gabrielamgelo/ADCC-Data-Visualization/README.md

 The repository contains:

-adcc_historical_data.csv: the dataset used
+• adcc_historical_data.csv: The dataset used.

-notebook.ipynb: a jupyter notebook containing the analysis
+• notebook.ipynb: A jupyter notebook containing the analysis